kiranma72/abdm-docs/content/6-M1-APIs/reactivate-abha/reactivate-via-aadhaar-otp.md

 **Parameters:**

+- Authorization : Access token which was issued after successful login with gateway auth server

-- Authorization string (header) : Bearer your-access-token-from-gateway-session
+string (header)

+- X-HIP-ID : Identifier of the health information provider to which the request was intended

-- X-HIP-ID string (header) : your-HIP-ID
+string (header)

 **Body:**